Tensor clustering with algebraic constraints gives interpretable groups of crosstalk mechanisms in breast cancer: Structured clustering

-We present two implementations of our method.
-The first one does not require previous knowledge about the clustering assignment of the experiments, and provides an optimal clustering directly from the similarity data.
-This implementation can, however, be prohibitively expensive to compute.
-To sidestep high computational costs we present a second implementation that begins with a pre-existing partition of the experiments into clusters (not necessarily compliant with the constraints), which might originate from {\it any} clustering method (e.g., using the reshaped similarity tensor $\widetilde{\mbf{S}}$).
+To tackle larger datasets, we present a second implementation that begins with a pre-existing partition of the experiments into clusters (not necessarily compliant with the constraints), which might originate from {\it any} clustering method (e.g., using the reshaped similarity tensor $\widetilde{\mbf{S}}$).
 This implementation then reconstructs $\mbf{S}$ and finds the nearest optimal clustering compliant with the constraints.
-Starting with an initial clustering has the advantage that it is less computationally expensive than starting with no prior knowledge of the clusters (see SI Appendix).
+Starting with an initial clustering has the advantage that we can employ the best methods for clustering a particular type of data, whose results we then refine to find clusters that are compatible with the interpretability condition.
+The initial clustering must be chosen carefully to fit the application, and should not be viewed as merely an initialization of the algorithm.
+Pairing our method with a pre-existing clustering also has the advantage that it significantly reduces computational cost (see SI Appendix, Figure 7).